-July 6, 2016 (E-125) BOUNDARY MAP: Last day for secretary of a district to file with the Registrar of Voters a map showing the boundaries of the district and the divisions, if any, and a statement indicating in which division a director is to be elected and whether the directors will be elected at large or by division. § 10522 transmittal form must be filed with the Registrar of Voters by this date.
-The notice shall bear the secretary's signature and the district seal and must contain: (a) The elective offices of the district to be filled at the next general district election; and (b) Whether the district or the candidate is to pay for the publication of a Candidate's Statement of Qualifications pursuant to Elections Code Section 13307.
+July 1, 2020 (E-125) BOUNDARY MAP: Last day for secretary of a district to file with the Registrar of Voters a map showing the boundaries of the district and the divisions, if any, and a statement indicating in which division a director is to be elected and whether the directors will be elected at large or by division. § 10522 next general district election; and (b) Whether the district or the candidate is to pay for the publication of a Candidate's Statement of Qualifications pursuant to Elections Code Section 13307. § 10509